eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 from the national ID card and providing an issuer that, based on the enrollment data, issues a Proof of Age attestation.

 The specific data collected during enrollment may vary depending on the option selected.
-Preferably, the issuer should be operated either by the Member State or by a designated contractor.
-Furthermore, the issuer must be able to fulfill the "level of assurance high" requirement-at least for the data flow up to the issuer-since not all necessary information (such as "over 18") can be read directly from the ID card.
 The exact requirements depend on the chosen enrollment method.

-It is important to note that the issuer is not permitted to store the personal data.
-Instead, the issuer should calculate whether the user is over 18 based on the date of birth and then issue a Proof of Age attestation that contains only a true/false value for the age verification, without including the actual date of birth or other personal data.

-With a fully implemented EUDI Wallet, where the national ID card has been stored and zero-knowledge proofs are utilized, it is no longer necessary to pre-calculate the Proof of Age attestation.
-Instead, the user can generate the proof of age dynamically and securely within the wallet whenever required, without revealing their actual date of birth or other personal information.

 The user must install an age verification app on their mobile device.
 This app can either be published by the Member State or by an entity that has implemented the EU Age Verification Profile and is recognized by the EU as an Age